 All applicants are subject to approval from the University of Derby.

 You may also be able to gain entry to Level 4 with exemptions on some of the modules, or advanced entry to Level 5, based on the evidence of other certified qualifications and experiential learning.
 In this case, Recognition of Prior Experiential Learning (RPEL) or Recognition of Prior Certified Learning (RPCL) processes would apply.

 While on the programme, you will be assessed using a variety of methods: assignments, practical work, reports, group presentations, poster presentations and exams (practical and theory).
 All assessment methods have been designed to focus on skills specific to the industry while incorporating key transferable skills.

 This programme is designed to provide you with the practical skills and knowledge which will make you immediately employable within the computing industry or which will enhance your career prospects if you are already employed.

-Students who successfully pass the Foundation Degree and demonstrate capability and commitment through their academic work and record of attendance may apply to join the final year of the BSc (Hons) Computer Science.
-Each student will be counselled by the course team as to the most appropriate degree to join and the most appropriate modules to take.
+Students who successfully pass the Foundation Degree and demonstrate capability and commitment through their academic work and record of attendance may apply to join the final year of the BSc (Hons) Computer Science at the University of Derby.

 This qualification is awarded by the University of Derby.